How to find your bank’s SWIFT/BIC code

 BANK OF THE PHILIPPINE ISLANDS - BOPIPHMMXXX

-BANK OF THE PHILIPPINE ISLANDS - CHBKPHMMXXX
+BANK OF THE PHILIPPINE ISLANDS - BPFSPHM1XXX

 CHINA BANKING CORPORATION - CIPHPHM1XXX